 About CLIMACT

-CLIMACT (Center for Climate Action and Impact) is a joint center of EPFL (Swiss Federal Institute of Technology Lausanne) and UNIL (University of Lausanne), designed to promote interdisciplinary and inter-institutional research and implement initiatives that address the social, scientific, and technological challenges of climate change mitigation and adaptation.
-It responds to the need not only to consolidate research and innovation activities related to climate change, but also to give them visibility within the broader community.
+CLIMACT (Center for Climate Action and Impact) is a joint center of EPFL (Swiss Federal Institute of Technology Lausanne) and UNIL (University of Lausanne), established to promote interdisciplinary and inter-institutional research and initiatives that address the challenges of climate change mitigation and adaptation.

 History